Černý Důl: Etymology

-The name literally means 'black valley', 'black mine'.
-It probably refers to the location in deep (black) forests, when it was founded.
+The name translates as 'black valley' or 'black mine' from Czech.
+It probably refers to its location in deep (black) forests, when it was founded.

 Geography

 Černý Důl is located about 15 km northwest of Trutnov and 47 km north of Hradec Králové.
 It lies in the Giant Mountains.
 The highest point is located on the slopes of the Černá hora Mountain at 1272 m above sea level.
 The northern half of the municipal territory lies in the Krkonoše National Park.
 The Čistá River originates here and creates a valley, in which the villages are situated.